-Cables, antennas, adapters, jacks and the like will fall within the scope of the Electrical and Electronic Equipment Act from mid-2019.
+Cables, antennas, adapters, jacks and the like will fall within the scope of the Electrical and Electronic Equipment Act since mid-2019.
 This means that the requirements of the Electrical and Electronic Equipment Act also apply to these so-called passive devices – from registration to disposal.

 Passive devices are devices that merely conduct electrical currents without providing separate functions for the user.
 The change applies to passive terminals designed for operation with an AC voltage of up to 1,000 volts or a DC voltage of up to 1,500 volts.